CERTIFICATE GUIDE

 How to Complete It Properly

 A good schedule is built from methodical testing, not from filling boxes afterwards.
-The best workflow is to identify the circuit clearly, take the reading, and enter it directly against the correct circuit while you are still on site.
+Identify the circuit clearly, take the reading, and enter it directly against the correct circuit while you are still on site.

 If you are working on an EIC or EICR in Elec-Mate, use the digital certificate workflow so readings, observations, and exported PDFs all stay linked to the same job.